FHA Loan Limits for 2026

 USDA Loan Limits: The USDA Rural Development program does not set loan limits.
 Its income limits naturally cap how much someone can borrow.

-VA Loan Limits: The Department of Veterans Affairs does not set a maximum loan limit for VA loans.
-Eligible VA applicants are only restrained by their personal loan limit – the amount they qualify to borrow.
+VA Loan Limits: The Department of Veterans Affairs does not set a maximum loan limit for VA loans unless you've used a VA loan before and have remaining eligibility.

 Jumbo Loan Limits: Jumbo loans are mortgages that exceed an area’s conforming loan limits.
 Each lender sets their own rules for issuing jumbo loans, including the maximum limit.
 Some mortgage companies may set jumbo loan limits at $2 or $3 million, while others let qualified applicants borrow much more.